 Create plans that will help you achieve your goals.
-Make sure they include a timeline with responsibles and deadlines, as well as key tactics and activities that will help you meet them.
+Make sure they include a timeline with responsibilities and deadlines, as well as key tactics and activities that will help you meet them.

 6. Stay Accountable

-Work on an accountability mindset with your team by making sure everyone feels a sense of shared responsibility towards meeting your nonprofit’s fundraising goals.
+Work on an accountability mindset with your team by making sure everyone feels a sense of shared responsibility toward meeting your nonprofit’s fundraising goals.

-A fundraising thermometer measures progress towards a fundraising goal.
+A fundraising meter measures progress toward a fundraising goal.

-Your fundraisers (especially your board and staff) will be more motivated to fundraise thanks to a visible tracker of progress, and your donors will be able to see the impact their donations are making (especially since the thermometer automatically raises as donations flood in).
+Your fundraisers (especially your board and staff) will be more motivated to fundraise thanks to a visible tracker of progress, and your donors will be able to see the impact of their donations.

 Goals are more likely to be achieved if donors can clearly see the fundraising progress and they can easily visualize their impact.